Corporate website of Orient Corporation

 The definitions of the accounts and amounts used for the impact value, and the classification of their use, are as follows:

-Scenarios Used in Analysis
+Scenarios Used for Analysis

 To accurately understand the impact of climate change on our business to the greatest extent possible, we used the following two scenarios: